nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    - `t/` followed by tags for the entry [Optional]
 3. If any of the compulsory fields is missing or any of the fields entered by the user does not meet the field requirements, a `ParseException` will be thrown.
-4. An `Internship` will be created from the parsed user's input.
+4. An `Internship` will be created from the parsed user's input if Step 3 passes.
 5. A check is done to see if the `Model` component, which stores all the `Internship` entries, contains the `Internship` created in Step 4.
 6. If a duplicate `Internship` is found, a `CommandException` will be thrown.